Social media ruling could ‘chill’ Biden admin efforts to limit misinformation

 “An unclear rule has the potential to chill a wide variety of ongoing, established practices,” she added.

-At the heart of this such practice by the Biden administration was attempts to police misinformation online about COVID-19 in which doubts about vaccines ran rampant.
+At the heart of this case were attempts by the Biden administration to police online misinformation about COVID-19, with doubts about vaccines running rampant.

 At one point in 2021, amid the administration’s vaccine distribution campaign, President Biden himself lashed out at social media companies, taking particular aim at Facebook, which he said was “killing people” for allowing misinformation about vaccines to spread unchecked.